alyssachne/meeting/phase2/src/readme.txt

---Enrollment stats can show the most enrolled event --Top five events will show organizers the five most popular events --App traffic can show organizers the current occupancy of all Events 7.Exit will save current modification
+--Enrollment stats can show the most enrolled event --Top five events will show organizers the five most popular events --App traffic can show organizers the current occupancy of all Events 7.Cancel an event
+--Organizers are able to cancel the event
+8.Exit will save current modification
 *********************
 Speaker functions
 1.Speaker is going to see their current schedule.